10 Gift Ideas for people with a Visual Impairment

 £249.00 (EX VAT), £298.80 (Inc VAT)

-The Synaptic software, compatible with smartphones and tablets running Android Version 6 or above, is designed to make smartphones and tablets accessible and easy to use for people with sight loss.
+The Synapptic software, compatible with smartphones and tablets running Android Version 6 or above, is designed to make smartphones and tablets accessible and easy to use for people with sight loss.

 Synaptic features built-in speech and magnification making it suitable for anybody with any amount of vision loss.
 The clear and simple menus make it particularly useful for those people who are new to technology or who are building their confidence with tech.